 Although it is not a controlled substance, promethazine does have the potential to be abused.
 The risk of abuse heightens when it’s combined with codeine, which is a combination used as a prescription medication for cough and upper respiratory symptoms accompanying allergies or a cold.
 Codeine is an opioid that can alleviate coughing.

-For someone looking for a way to get high, promethazine and codeine combinations may be easier to access than other opioids that are more carefully controlled.
+For someone looking for a way to get high, promethazine with codeine combinations may be easier to access than other opioids that are more carefully controlled.
 Opioids such as oxycodone and hydrocodone are Schedule II drugs, whereas the combination of promethazine and codeine is a Schedule V drug.
 Although this lower scheduling means that the medication is thought to have a lower abuse potential, it could make it easier to obtain.

 Dangers of Promethazine Abuse